ConfederacyOfGaia/Gaia/mage.md

 #### Abjuration Savant

-Beginning when you select this school at 2nd level, the time you must spend to copy an abjuration spell into your spellbook is halved and you can prepare abjuration spells in half the normal time.

-However, the time required to copy an evocation spell into your spellbook is doubled, and you take twice as long to prepare evocation spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn an abjuration spell is halved.
+However, the time required to learn an evocation spell is doubled.

 #### Arcane Ward